Little Busters!: Gameplay

 Little Busters! is a romance visual novel in which the player assumes the role of Riki Naoe.
 Much of its gameplay is spent on reading the story's narrative and dialogue.
 The text in the game is accompanied by character sprites, which represent who Riki is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 When the game is completed at least once, a gallery of the viewed CGs and played background music becomes available on the game's title screen.
 Little Busters! follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are seven main plot lines that the player will have the chance to experience.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
-To view all plot lines in their entirety, the player will have to replay the game multiple times and make different choices to further the plot to an alternate direction.
+To view all plot lines in their entirety, the player will have to replay the game multiple times and make different choices to further the plot in an alternate direction.
 When first playing the game, the scenarios for all six heroines are available.
-Once a scenario for any one heroine is completed, that scenario will be unavailable in the next play through because the last choice that will ultimately lead to that heroine's scenario becomes unavailable for players to choose.
+Once a scenario for any one heroine is completed, that scenario will be unavailable in the next play-through because the last choice that will ultimately lead to that heroine's scenario becomes unavailable for players to choose.
 After the completion of these six routes, the final scenario called Refrain is made available, which serves to bring everything to a definite conclusion and answers questions brought up throughout the normal gameplay.
 Completing Refrain makes available all the heroine's scenarios that were previously made inaccessible during gameplay so that the player can revisit the scenarios again, along with some extra decision points that were previously unavailable.